 Final safety reminder

-Any burning smell, smoke, crackling, or “won’t shut off” behavior = stop using the air fryer and replace/repair it.
+Any burning smell, smoke, crackling, or “won’t shut off” behavior = stop using the air fryer and replace or repair it.

 Sources (optional)